All Episodes

 It's pathetic.

-It's it's beyond disappointing.
+It's beyond disappointing.

 But with that said, I mean, we've got a lot of work to do to save this country and turn this thing around.

-And it's not over.
+It's not over.

-There still are some voices, some conservative voices on the House and the Senate side, trying to make this a repeal bill.
+There still are some voices, some conservative voices on the House and the Senate side trying to make this a repeal bill.

-And the replacement part, I said I was for a replacement, but I was for a replacement that included more freedom.
+And the replacement part, I said I was for a replacement, but I was for replacement that included more freedom.

-The freedom to uh choose what kind of insurance I wanted, uh the you know, the j the freedom to be in the group insurance pool instead of in the individual market.
+It included the freedom to buy an expensive insurance to join a co-op, the freedom to choose what kind of insurance I wanted, the freedom to be in the group insurance pool instead of in the individual market.

-Sean Hannah.
+Sean Hannity.

 We're all doing it.

-I think there will be a there will be something forward.
+I think there will be something forward.

-Can you please move a little faster, please?
+Yeah, just tell them Hannity says, hi, can you please move a little faster, please?

-Pretty please.
+Pretty, please.

 Thanks, Sean.

-All right, eight hundred nine four one Sean, our toll-free telephone number.
+All right, 800-941-Sean, our toll-free telephone number.

 We'll have the latest out of London.

-I uh my head is about to burst.
+My head is about to burst.

 And we'll get to all of that in your calls coming up in the next hour.